 Royal Ontario Museum – Canada

 On the other side of Ground Floor, there are exhibitions about Canadian culture and life, starting from paintings, furniture, religious symbols up to magazine covers of famous Canadian magazines.
 Though this space is comparably limited in size, it has a nice variety and tells a lot of stories about Canadian history.

 Royal Ontario Museum – Dinosaurs and More

 The dinosaurs exhibition is maybe one of the key attractions of the museum.
 The variety and completeness of exhibits is really fascinating, though many of the skeletons are not originally and either partially or even completely reconstructed.
 Original, restored and missing bones are clearly marked on the exhibition’s sign, though.
 In later part of the exhibition, you also have skeleton of prehistoric animals right next to their nowaday’s equivalent, which is very fascinating.
 There is also some augmented reality terminal, where you can take a picture of you and T-Rex, who is then starting to move in a video.
 Nice idea!

 The next section on animals is the quite large collection of padded animals (apart from some fish, there is no living animal in the permanent exhibition of the Royal Ontario Museum.
 Quite nicely done, but feels a bit outdated to me.

 Royal Ontario Museum – Minerals

 Though the entrance to this section is titled as “Museum of Paleontology”, the minerals section was much more interesting than I expected.
 It hosts a huge variety of different kinds of gems and stones.
-In a minor section, there are also some artifacts made of these minearl material.
-The exhibition is very colourful and shows the amazing force of nature.
+In a minor section, there are also some artifacts made of these mineral material.
+The exhibition is very colorful and shows the amazing force of nature.
 Finally, you end up passing by a copy of the Canadian One Million Dollar Coin.